SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 ### MATLABDiffEq.jl

-These algorithms require that the problem was defined using a `ParameterizedFunction` via the `@ode_def` macro.
 Note that this setup is not automatically included with DifferentialEquaitons.jl.
 To use the following algorithms, you must install and use MATLABDiffEq.jl:

 ```julia
 ]add https://github.com/JuliaDiffEq/MATLABDiffEq.jl